 - 1. Consult with the instructor involved, in person or in writing, no later than 12 calendar days following the incident. - 2.
 If an agreement or compromise cannot be achieved within 3 instructional days, take the grievance to the appropriate Division Director (Dr. Jackie Spivey). - 3.
-If an agreement or compromise cannot be achieved within 3 days, take the grievance to the appropriate Associate Dean (Ms. Kathy Buntin, Associate Dean, Health Sciences). - 4.
+If an agreement or compromise cannot be achieved within 3 days, take the grievance to the appropriate Instructional Coordinator (Ms. Kathy Buntin, Associate Dean, Health Sciences). - 4.
 If still not satisfied that a fair and equitable solution has been found within 3 instructional days, take the academic grievance to the Dean, Instructional Affairs.
-The Dean will have 5 instructional days to review and attempt to find equitable solution.
 If still not satisfied, move to step 5. - 5.
-The student should read the Judgments section of this policy in the WCC Catalog / Student Handbook before contacting the Dean, Student Affairs for a hearing before the Admissions and Academic Standards Committee. - 6.
+The student should read the Judgments section of this policy in the WCC Catalog / Student Handbook before contacting the Dean, Student Affairs for a hearing before the Admissions and Academic Standards Committee.
 As a last resort and only after steps 1-5 have been carried out or conscientiously been attempted, a student may take a grievance in writing to the Dean, Student Affairs and the chairperson of the Admissions and Academic Standards Committee.
 The grievance must be filed within 20 class days of the term following that in which the grievance occurred.